killbizz/Online-Voting-React-FE/README.md

 # Online Voting React FE
- Frontend module of the universitary stage project made up for Sync Lab company using React framework.
+ Frontend module of the universitary stage project made up for Sync Lab company using Nextjs framework and React.